anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

     *  -  PDF documents content
        -  The array of raw content of PDF documents.

-       -  You are may getting the content from the source PDF file via "Get file content" action from "SharePoint" connector.
+       -  You may get the content of the source PDF file by "Get file content" action from "SharePoint" connector or from some other connector.

 .. rubric:: Example